 Treatment When Leaves are Sticky on Aloe

 The residue itself may be rinsed off with clean water.
-Some portion of the insects will get removed during this process as well, but many remain hidden in small scars and crevasses.
+Some portion of the insects will be removed during this process as well, but many remain hidden in small scars and crevasses.

 Make a homemade bug killer with 8 parts water, 1 part rubbing alcohol and a squirt of liquid dish soap (without bleach).
 Mix the ingredients up and pour into a spray bottle.
 Use weekly for at least a month by thoroughly soaking both the upper and lower parts of the leaves.